nicksstapleton/blog/_posts/2024-11-01-logos-buyers-guide.md

 <figure style="width: 250px" class="align-right">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/2025LogosLibraryPlatinum.jpg" alt="">
 </figure>
-The Platinum Library is a great entry point for academic study or more advanced exegesis and sermon prep.
+The Platinum Library is a great entry point option for academic study or more advanced exegesis and sermon prep.
 In a word, this library is more nerdy and will serve those wanting to go deeper.
-This package includes all of the Gold library resources but also adds more technical and theological studies resources.
+One resource I love in this library is the _SIL Exegetical Summary Series_.
+This series orients you to the exegetical interpretations and views of the most popular commentaries on a given passage and provides a hyperlink directly to that commentary.
+It's an incredible resource to help you grasp the lay of the land when it comes to interpreting a passage.
+This libray includes all of the Gold library resources but also adds more technical and theological studies resources.

 - _Preaching the Word Commentary Series Collection (42 vols.)_
 - _Anchor Yale Bible Dictionary (6 vols.)_